 Save Detroit—Save Our Homes!

-80 groups join in call to end destructive federal bank policy
+80 groups call for end to destructive federal bank policy

 Homeowners visited the offices of Senator Stabenow & Congressmen Conyers and Peters as part of a nationwide push for changes in policy.